-Bloom's taxonomy of learning illustrates higher forms of thinking, in ascending order of complexity, from lower-order thinking skills (LOTS) to higher-order thinking skills (HOTS).
-It begins with Remembering and ends with Creating.
+Bloom's taxonomy of thinking and learning illustrates forms of thinking, in ascending order of complexity, from lower-order thinking skills (LOTS) to higher-order thinking skills (HOTS).
+It begins with remembering and ends with creating.

-Listed below are verbs that apply to each stage.
-Used by lecturers to set learning outcomes for a course or module, you will often these find these verbs in your module handbooks.
+This is used by lecturers to set learning outcomes and assessment criteria for a course or module, you will often find these verbs in your module handbooks.